mihirshah2005/tp/docs/DeveloperGuide.md

    1. Prerequisites: Have multiple persons in data/addressbook.json, and the syntax is valid.
    2. To simulate a corrupted data file, make the phone number of the first student two digits long so that it is invalid.
    3. Start the app.
-Expected: All the other persons are shown except the invalid person.
+Expected: All the other persons are shown.
    4. Add a student.
 Expected: Student is added to the list.
    5. Close the app.

-Expected: The invalid person entry has been removed from the json file.
+If the data in addressbook.json becomes corrupted, for example by removing a bracket or making a valid entry invalid, the application now uses a backup mechanism to preserve previously valid data.
+When the application starts, it first attempts to load data from addressbook.json.
+If the file is valid, the data is loaded normally.
+However, if the file is corrupted or unreadable, the application automatically retrieves the most recent valid data from a backup file named addressbook_backup.json.
+This backup file serves as a safeguard that stores the last known valid state of the address book and is only updated when a valid entry is added or removed from the main addressbook.json file.
+This ensures that even if the primary data file becomes damaged due to manual editing or unexpected corruption, the user’s data remains recoverable.
+In other words, the main file reflects ongoing user changes, while the backup file is only refreshed upon successful, valid saves, preventing it from inheriting any corrupted state.
+As a result, the storage system becomes more fault-tolerant and reliable, allowing the application to recover seamlessly from corruption without data loss.

 ### Target User
 Volunteer agency coordinators running a social service organisation managing volunteers who provide free tuition to underprivileged teenagers.
 Target users are very efficient in using the CLI and hate using the mouse.